ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 When you disable a root key, workloads remain running in virtual server instances and boot volume volumes remain encrypted.
 Data volumes remain attached.
 However, if you stop the virtual server instance and then restart it, it won't restart.
 You also can't provision a new resource using a disabled key.
 As best practice, verify which resources are being protected by that root key before disabling it.

+To see which root keys are disabled, look in the UI list of resources.
+The status of the resource will be _unusable_.
+The UI tooltip displays "key suspended".
+In the API, you'll see an *encryption_key_disabled* reason code.

 You can [enable a root key](/docs/hs-crypto?topic=hs-crypto-disable-keys#enable-ui) that's in a _suspended_ state, which returns the key to an _active_ state.
 You can also [delete a suspended key](#byok-delete-root-keys) or restore the deleted key if necessary.

 For more information about disabling root keys, see: